Different Modes of Sensing - Part 7: Clairolfactance

 Smell is very much connected with our memory and carries with it a powerful emotional component…

 Smell is very much connected with our memory and carries with it a powerful emotional component, linking it to our past and our loved ones.
 Like any other intuitive sense, you can get specific information about a loved one through clairalience.
 You may smell their perfume and immediately sense a connection to them.
-Or another smell associated with them — cigarette smoke, engine grease or cinnamon rolls - might hold special memories for you about them.
+Or another smell associated with them — cigarette smoke, engine grease, or cinnamon rolls - might hold special memories for you about them.
 I like to think of psychic smelling as a scented energy signature.

 When a loved one has passed on, we may become hyper alert to a particular smell that we’ve now associated with them, a unique smell frequency that has been created between you and your loved one.
 Occasionally, to this day, my Mom lets me know she’s around when I get the sudden smell of her apartment that had been sprayed with too much “Febreze” from her trying to cover up her secret smoking habit.
 The unique combination of stale smoke and “air linen” is very exclusive to her.